ccnmtl/compiled/content/articles/choosing-wagtail.md

 * The client, who is also the content manager/editor, can work with the developer to design a CMS UI that fits the editor’s needs, instead of trying to adjust the needs into an inflexible CMS.
-* Wagtail’s framework provides ample space for the team members to be creative in designing an intuitive CMS UI that works for everyone.
+* Wagtail provides ample space for the team members to be creative in designing an intuitive CMS UI that works for everyone.

 ## Some considerations with Wagtail